BrianJVarley/angular-app-initializer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

+# Initialization Pattern

+1. app.module imports the `AppLoadModule` which is responsible for loading app configuration data.
+For example service FQDN or a settings config.

+2. Once `AppLoadModule` loads, Angular checks the module's providers which contain the `APP_INITIALIZER` DI token, which in turn calls the factory methods `init_app` and `get_settings`.

+3. When each factory is invoked, the particular service methods are called, e.g, `appLoadService.getSettings();`

+4. Based on the promise resolving for each service call, the Angular app continues with App initialization.

+5. In this implementation, we don't `reject()` the service calls if an error is thrown as this would cancel the app initialization process.
+Instead we can call `resolve(error)` and display an appropriate error in the app entry component template.
+Which allows the app to finish initialization.

+_APP_INITIALIZER explanation_
+>Angular suspends the app initialization until all the functions provided by the `APP_INITIALIZER` are run.
+If any of those intializers return a promise, then the angular waits for it to resolve, before continuing with the App initialization
+> This gives us an opportunity to hook into the initialization process and run some our application custom logic.
+You can load runtime configuration information. load important data from the backend etc. See: https://angular.io/api/core/APP_INITIALIZER

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.